Detailed course offerings (Time Schedule) are available for

 B EE 417 Digital Communication (5)

 Covers the basic principles and techniques of digital signal transmission and reception.
 Examines the process of converting analog signals to digital formats, explores various digital modulation schemes, analyzes the limitation imposed by noise on communication systems, and studies the design of optimum receivers.
-Prerequisite: B EE 341; BST 390.
+Prerequisite: minimum grade of 1.5 in B EE 341; BST 390.

 B EE 425 Microprocessor System Design (5)